ktcarr/whoi-climate-tutorial_2025/docs/pages/single_model/overview.md

-## Example: forced changes in Woods Hole-adjacent SST
+## Example: Woods Hole and the North Atlantic "warming hole"
 (see notebook on the [following page](woods-hole_example.ipynb) for code to reproduce results)

 1. First, we'll estimate the "forced component" of the Woods Hole climate index, for the fall season (September/October/November, or "SON").
 To do this, we plot raw index over time (gray line on left side), and fit a trend line to the data (in red, we show two trend lines: one linear and one quadratic).
 The right side shows the difference between the raw timeseries and the quadratic trend.
 This difference represents the climate system's natural variability.